irshadshalu/irshadshalu.github.io/_posts/2025-09-08-the-one-who-got-away.md

 _"It is.
 Lucky are the ones who stargaze every night."_

 it felt like I've always known her, the conversation sailed along, with more wine and some gin.
 We talked about everything from here to the moon and beyond.
-An hour felt like a minute.
+An hour felt like few minutes.

 A cousin dragged me to the stage for the family picture as I managed to tell her that I’d be back in minutes.